 Herbert rose and paced slowly across to the window.
-"The longer I live, Lawford, the more I curse this futile gift of speech.
-Here am I, wanting to tell you, to say out frankly what, if mind could appeal directly to mind, would be merely as the wind passing through the leaves of a tree with just one-one multitudinous rustle, but which, if I tried now to put into words-well, daybreak would find us still groping on.
-Personally, I have grown tired of facing enigmas no mortal man has ever answered to his own or to any one else's satisfaction.
-His merciful contemporaries did not scrawl it on poor old Sabathier's tombstone, but there is no peace for the wicked, and we're all, I suppose, pretty much that, if what wicked means is to be sick to death of one's limitations and sick to death of trying to scramble over them.
-I've worn boots out at the game, I can tell you.
-Who hasn't?
-Say no more, my dear fellow.
-Explanation wasn't a bit needed.
-We're just where we were; that's all."
+'The longer I live, Lawford, the more I curse this futile gift of speech.
+Here am I, wanting to tell you, to say out frankly what, if mind could appeal direct to mind, would be merely as the wind passing through the leaves of a tree with just one-one multitudinous rustle, but which, if I tried to put into words-well, daybreak would find us still groping on....'
+He turned; a peculiar wry smile on his face.
+'It's a dumb world: but there we are.
+And some day you'll come again.'

-"Well," said Lawford, as if with an almost hopeless effort to turn thought into such primitive speech, "that's where we stand, then."
-He got up suddenly like a man awakened in the midst of unforeseen danger.
-"Where is your sister?" he cried, looking into the darkness.
+'Well,' said Lawford, as if with an almost hopeless effort to turn thought into such primitive speech, 'that's where we stand, then.'
+He got up suddenly like a man awakened in the midst of unforeseen danger, 'Where is your sister?' he cried, looking into the shadow.
 And as if in actual answer to his entreaty, they heard the clinking of the cups on the little, old, green lacquer tray she was at that moment carrying into the room.
 She sat down on the window seat and put the tray down beside her.
-"It will be before dark even now," she said, glancing out at the faintly burning skies.
+'It will be before dark even now,' she said, glancing out at the faintly burning skies.

 They had trudged on together with almost as deep a sense of physical exhaustion as peasants have who have been labouring in the fields since daybreak.
 And a little beyond the village, before the last, long road began that led in presently to the housed and scrupulous suburb, she stopped with a sob beside an old scarred milestone by the wayside.
-"This, my dear friend, is as far as I can go," she said.
-She stooped, and laid her hand on the cold, moss-grown surface of the stone.
-"Even now it's wet with dew."
+'This-is as far as I can go,' she said.
+She stooped, and laid her hand on the cold moss-grown surface of the stone.
+'Even now it's wet with dew.'
 She rose again and looked strangely into his face.
-"Yes, yes, here it is," she said, "oh, and worse than any fear.
+'Yes, yes, here it is,' she said, 'oh, and worse, worse than any fear.
 But nothing now can trouble you again of that.
-We're both at least past that."
+We're both at least past that.'

-"Grisel," he said, "forgive me, but I can't-I can't go on."
+'Grisel,' he said, 'forgive me, but I can't-I can't go on.'

-"Don't think, don't think," she said, taking his hands, and lifting them to her bosom.
-"It's only how the day goes; and it has all, my dear, happened scores and scores of times before-mother and child and friend-and lovers that are all these too, like us.
+'Don't think, don't think,' she said, taking his hands, and lifting them to her bosom.
+'It's only how the day goes; and it has all, my one dear, happened scores and scores of times before -mother and child and friend-and lovers that are all these too, like us.
 We mustn't cry out.
 Perhaps it was all before even we could speak-this sorrow came.
-Take all the hope and all the future: and then may come our chance."
+Take all the hope and all the future: and then may come our chance.'

-"What's life to me now!
+'What's life to me now.
 You said the desire would come back; that I should shake myself free.
 I could if you would help me.
 I don't know what you are or what your meaning is, only that I love you; care for nothing, wish for nothing but to see you and think of you.
-A flat, dull voice keeps saying that I have no right telling you all this.
+A flat, dull voice keeps saying that I have no right to be telling you all this.
 You will know best.
 I know I am nothing.
 I ask nothing.
-If we love another, what is there else to say?"
+If we love one another, what is there else to say?'

-"Nothing, nothing to say, except only goodbye.
+'Nothing, nothing to say, except only good-bye.
 What could you tell me that I have not told myself over and over again?
 Reason's gone.
 Thinking's gone.
-Now I am only sure."
+Now I am only sure.'
 She smiled shadowily.
-"What peace did he find who couldn't, perhaps, like you, face the last goodbye?"
+'What peace did HE find who couldn't, perhaps, like you, face the last good-bye?'